Cognitive distortions and disordered eating: How to work with your thoughts

-I discuss cognitive distortions often with my 1:1 clients in the Soulful Food and Body Experience.
+I discuss cognitive distortions often with my 1:1 clients.

 The good news is, the more you're aware of different types of cognitive distortions, the easier it is to catch yourself in the midst of them.